YUZU-DDL/My-DDL-Reports/Context_Framing/README.md

 Context Framing sets an AI's operating stance *before* the task, through a negotiated context rather than a command.
 It is not a role prompt and not prompt engineering — it is a definition of the shared operating system for the session.

+These templates are part of DDL (Dialogue Design Language) — see [github.com/YUZU-DDL](https://github.com/YUZU-DDL).

 ## The ten-slot schema

 Every template here fills the same ten slots.
 The content changes; the skeleton does not.